-Add-ons like a low-level shut off switch help to prevent an ignition source.
+Add-ons like a low-level shut-off switch help to prevent an ignition source.
 They stop exposed heater elements from operating.
-Exposed elements are capable of igniting trapped gases in a container, which could lead to a potential explosion.
+Exposed elements can ignite trapped gases in a container, which could lead to a potential explosion.

 Temperature regulation through digital controllers also maintains safety.
-Before temperatures can reach an unsafe level, the heaters are automatically shut down.
-Opting for a manual reset switch ensures there is an inspection before the process starts back up.
+Before temperatures reach an unsafe level, the heaters automatically shut down.
+A manual reset switch ensures there is an inspection before the process starts back up.

 The controller housing can be built for explosion resistance, as well as moisture and weather resistance if the environment poses a risk.
 It also serves to avoid having exposed wires, which are potential safety hazards.